Jaime-alv/supermind/README.md

 From this window you can create, delete or load a profile.

 ![main](img/main.jpg)

  - New profile: Every player needs a profile.
 Hitting this button will let you create a new one.
-All you need to do is fill in your name.
  - Load profile: If there are any profiles saved, here you can load them.
 After selecting a profile, you will be prompted with the new game window.
  - Delete profile: delete the selected profile from the computer.
  - New game: if there is a profile loaded, you can start a new game from here.
 Write your desired number of games and hit any of the four buttons above with the difficulty label.
 There are four difficulties to choose from, easy, normal, hard